Informatique-scientifique-IRD/smsreport/readme.txt

 == Description ==
 Can convert any incomming SMS properly formated into a full report.
 This report can also contains answers to custom forms.
-Lot of options available to customize the plugin to you needs and to shrink as more as possible the length of the SMS message
+Lot of options available to customize the plugin to your needs and to shrink as more as possible the length of the SMS message

 == Installation ==